-Light Factory is one of the premiere lighting plugins for Premiere Pro.
+Light Factory is one of the premier lighting plugins for Premiere Pro.
 That’s a lot of premieres.
 It features a whole host of lighting effects, lens flares, and simulations.
 Light effects have been generated by Industrial Light And Magic, the company behind films like Star Wars.

 Effects are customizable with lens editor, and many effects have predictive behavior.
 So, your fire will look and move like fire.
-Knoll Light Factory is compatible with After Effects and Premiere Pro, and is a must have for editors looking to create visual effects right inside of Premiere Pro.
+Knoll Light Factory is compatible with After Effects and Premiere Pro, and is a must-have for editors looking to create visual effects right inside of Premiere Pro.

 Another great entry from the Red Giant, is the Primatte Keyer.
 Almost every editor needs to key footage as some point, if not on a regular basis, and the Primatte Keyer is a great option.